feixh/feixh.github.com/index.md

 I\'ve obtained my B.Eng. from [Zhejiang University][about_zju], Hangzhou, China, 2014.
 I majored in Information and Electronic Engineering in undergraduate, and I was fortunate enough to be a member of the Advanced honor Class of Engineering Education (ACEE), where I mostly enjoyed in mathematical modeling contests, and chatting with friends from other departments of the engineering school.

+Back in primary school, I taught myself QBasic on a Pentium 4 desktop owned by my dad, and was never be able to write a *useful* spreadsheet application as my dad always joked about.

 <!-- In my spare time, if I'm not writing code, I love watching movies (horror ones), reading books, and maybe a little bit gaming. -->

 A recent CV is [available here][resume].